fabio-ivona/.dotfiles/README.md

 <details>
    <summary><strong>Personal .ssh/config file</strong></summary>

-   during the installation process, the user is asked for his ssh config git repository, in order to clone it in the user ~/.dotfiles/shell/ssh/config folder and add a link to it from ~/.ssh/config
+   during the installation process, you will be (optionally) asked for your ssh config git repository, in order to clone it in your ~`/.dotfiles/shell/ssh/config` folder and add a link to it from `~/.ssh/config`

-   this will allow the user to keep track of his personal ssh configurations
+   this will allow the user to keep track of your personal ssh configurations

 </details>